joelhockey/jairusunit/README.md

 ant
 ---
-JSUnit defines the jsunit ant taskdef.
+JSUnit defines the jsunit ant taskdef which has many of the same options as the junit task.

     <!-- example of using jsunit -->
     <target name="test" depends="compile" description="test">